xeor/taggo/README.rst

   * You know you miss one folder that contains all your dog pictures.
   * You sould not depend on a 3rd party program/database to manage your files/photos.

+* There are just a bunch of empty folders created on windows

+  * This is probably because you are not allowed to create symlinks (verify by running with debug).
+To allow yourself access to do that, go to `Administrative Tools > Local Security Policy > Local Policies > User Rights Assignment` and add your account to `Create symbolic links`.